5.3. Single Root I/O Virtualization

 Up to seven Virtual Functions (VFs) per Physical Function (PF): This means one physical CN5000 SuperNIC can support up to seven separate virtual connections.

-Direct hardware access: Each Virtual Machine (VM) gets its own dedicated pathway to the network hardware.
+Direct hardware access: Each Virtual Machine (VM) gets its own dedicated hardware pathway.

 Isolation and security: Each VF operates independently, ensuring one VM cannot interfere with another.